ytyulkinaxway/axway-open-docs/content/en/docs/central/mesh_management/discover-apis-and-services.md

 ## Start the discovery agents

-After deploying the `apicentral-hybrid` helm chart to your Kubernetes cluster, you can see two discovery agents running.
-The services are called `apic-hybrid-ada` and `apic-hybrid-rda`.
+After deploying the `ampc-hybrid` helm chart to your Kubernetes cluster, you can see two discovery agents running.
+The services are called `ampc-hybrid-ada` and `ampc-hybrid-rda`.
 These two agents are responsible for discovering pods, services, and documentation inside of your Kubernetes cluster.
 After they discover a service, they report back to Amplify Central where the service will be represented as an API service in your environment.

 ## How the discovery agents report events to Amplify Central